crossbario/autobahn-python/examples/twisted/wamp/wamplet/README.md

 python wamplet1/component1.py
 ```

-## Plugin Installation and Distribution
+## WAMPlet Installation and Distribution

-For installation as a local plugin in your Python package directory
+For installation as a local WAMPlet in your Python package directory

 ```shell
 python setup.py install
 ```

-Installation of the plugin allows **Crossbar**.io to find your plugin even if no explicit Python paths are configured.
+Installation of the WAMPlet allows **Crossbar**.io to find your WAMPlet even if no explicit Python paths are configured.

-Above will also leave you an **.egg** file with your plugin packaged up as a redistributable egg file.
+Above will also leave you an **.egg** file with your WAMPlet packaged up as a redistributable egg file that can be installed on other hosts.
+You can even publish your WAMPlet on the [Python Package Index](https://pypi.python.org).

-To make that work, the [Setup file](setup.py) contains an item
+To make *automatic WAMPlet discovery* work, the [Setup file](setup.py) contains an item

 ```python
    entry_points = {